 Get a great design that makes your site pretty.
 Credibility is important.
 Your site must be trustworthy.
 Many designs look amateur.
 By being professional you can put yourself ahead and earn trust.
 People judge other websites based on appearance alone.
 While you try not to be superficial, it’s simply a part of human nature and you can’t really help it.
 How your site looks is often the first indication to readers of the quality of your content.
 If your site looks hokey, old, too bright, too busy or just messed up then it reflects the care you put into your work.
 No one will hang around a badly designed page.
 Your site doesn’t have to look like a million bucks right off the bat, so use a nice looking theme and focus on great content over shiny graphics and layout.
 You’ll have plenty of time to fiddle with your site’s look later.

 Add personality.
 It should be clear who is behind the post.
 Show your face, create videos, put yourself into your site.
 Your personality makes you stand out.
 Have a great “about” page that shows people who you are and what your business is all about.
 Be unique and original.
 No one likes boring.
 As long as you are more interesting than they are, you’re sure to attract them and they’re going to want to hear from you more.
 Do highlight other places you’ve created content at.
 This reinforces your expertise and builds relationships with other bloggers.
 Brand yourself as an authority.
 People pay more attention to those they see as experts so focus on specific subjects where you can build your expert brand.
 In order to build an audience and create a large following you need to showcase why people should trust you.
 What do you have that they need and that nobody else has.

 In case someone wants to get in touch with you, you must make sure it is easy for people to do so.
-Have a contact page with your details and a contact form.
-Contact form is one of the elements you need to make a new site awesome.
+Have a contact page with your details and a contact form on a page of its own or within your about page.